 Original text of the Plan (with no amendments)

-Village plans help small rural communities balance growth opportunities and preservation goals.
+Village plans help small rural communities in the unincorporated area balance growth opportunities and preservation goals.
 Residents in the villages and other community members provide comments and ideas during input sessions (separate from comprehensive planning) to guide any future village growth.
-The final village plan works in tandem with the Comprehensive Plan and plays a role in decision-making by the County's Board of Supervisors, Planning and Zoning Commission, and the Board of Adjustment.
-A village plan does not require any property owner to change how they use their property or alter the current zoning.
+Click on this link for an Overview of the Village Planning Process.

 For archived land use plans and maps, please contact the PDS office.